Are you about to write your first novel?

 8. Have an action plan and a deadline

 Especially if you are self-publishing, it’s hard to set a deadline and stick to it.
-But consider your writing a business.
+Consider your writing a business.

 Just recently, my online mentor Joanna Penn said in her podcast that one novel a year won’t ensure a full-time living.
-I got scared.
-This means that I needed to write at least three novels a year, alas one novel in four months.
+This scared me.
+It meant that I needed to write at least three novels a year, alas one novel in four months.
 How is this even possible?

 The key is a solid action plan.

-You need to write a solid action plan before you set out writing your book, and you need to stick to it.
+You need to write this plan before you set out writing your book, and you need to stick to it.
 However your daily life looks, create a realistic plan from the outlining up until the publishing date, and stick to it.
 Take your own deadlines seriously.
 Because if you won’t consider your writing a professional business, no one else will.

 9. WHY do you want to write? – Your mission statement & your book statement